 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum in current APA format.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion in current APA format.
 Each thread must be 600–800 words and demonstrate course-related knowledge.
 At least 4 scholarly articles and a course text are required to support the post.
 The journal article must have been published within the past 3 years.

 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–300 words.
 At least 2 scholarly articles are required to support each reply.
 The journal article must have been published within the past 3 years.
 References must be cited using APA format.

 The student will write a 5–6-page analysis in current APA format that addresses an organization’s need for change.
 The paper must include a title page, an abstract, and the content of the paper must include an introduction and a conclusion.
 The paper must also include a Reference section with at least 5 references (scholarly, peer-reviewed journals or respected trade publications) in addition to Kotter’s text, the Merida text, and the Bible (at least 8 total references).

 The student will select either the PowerPoint or the Literature Critique.
 If the student selects the PowerPoint presentation, he or she must submit a brief description of the change idea/industry to be approved.
 If the student selects the Literature Critique, he or she must submit the book he or she wishes to critique for approval.

 Self-Selected Project: PowerPoint Assignment or Self-Selected Project: Literature Critique Assignment